 But the problem for the anti-Boehner “forces,” says Meyer and House members, is that despite what has been chronic conservative disappointment over some of his activities, there has not emerged in the last two weeks any unified effort among even as few as 17 disgruntled House Republicans to carry out a maneuver to block him.

-This article appears in the Jan.
-3, 2013, edition of National Journal Daily as Rumors Aside, Boehner Election Seems Assured.
+This article appears in the January 3, 2013 edition of NJ Daily as Rumors Aside, Boehner Election Seems Assured.